huland/logseq-notes/pages/Robert C. Martin - Clean Architecture A Craftsman's Guide to Software Structure and Design.md

 				  ```
 			- The essential insight here is that generating the report involves two separate responsibilities: the calculation of the reported data, and the presentation of that data into a web- and printer-friendly form.
 			- Having made this separation, we need to organize the source code dependencies to ensure that changes to one of those responsibilities do not cause changes in the other.
 Also, the new organization should ensure that the behavior can be extended without undo modiﬁcation.
+			- We accomplish this by partitioning the processes into classes, and separating those classes into components, as shown by the double lines in the diagram in
+			- {{renderer code_diagram,plantuml}}
+				- ```plantuml
+				  @startuml
+				  class Car

+				  Driver - Car : drives >
+				  Car *- Wheel : has 4 >
+				  Car -- Person : < owns

+				  @enduml
+				  ```
 - Your Highlight on Location 1243-1243 | Added on Tuesday, August 8, 2023 1:16:44 PM

   CONCLUSION